mvpsnet/wireguard4vps/README.md

 The login username is: admin
 The password is randomly generated and printed when the script finishes the installation.

+Access the app on https://your-server-ip
+Don't forget to add a real SSL certificate!

 To reset the password and disable the 2FA, run:

 `php /var/www/html/setup <NEW-PASSWORD>`